facebookresearch/StarSpace/README.md

     ./starspace train -trainFile input.txt -model docspace -trainMode 1 -fileFormat labelDoc

-## Link Prediction in Knowledge Base ##
+## Link Prediction in Knowledge Bases ##

 **Setting:** Learning the mapping between entities and relations in <a href="http://www.freebase.com">Freebase</a>.
 In freebase, data comes in the format

     (head_entity, relation_type, tail_entity)

-Performing link perdiction can be formalized as filling in incomplete triples like
+Performing link prediction can be formalized as filling in incomplete triples like

     (head_entity, relation_type, ?) or (?, relation_type, tail_entity)

-**Model:** We learn embeddings of all entities and relation types.
+**Model:** We learn the embeddings of all entities and relation types.
 For each realtion_type, we learn two embeddings: one for predicting tail_entity given head_entity, one for predicting head_entity given tail_entity.

 ### Example scripts:
-<a href="https://github.com/facebookresearch/Starspace/blob/multi-ex/examples/multi_relation_example.sh">This example script</a> downloads the Freebase15k data from <a href="https://everest.hds.utc.fr/doku.php?id=en:transe">here</a> and run StarSpace model on it:
+<a href="https://github.com/facebookresearch/Starspace/blob/multi-ex/examples/multi_relation_example.sh">This example script</a> downloads the Freebase15k data from <a href="https://everest.hds.utc.fr/doku.php?id=en:transe">here</a> and runs the StarSpace model on it:

     $bash examples/multi_relation_example.sh